goedzo/lilygo-t-echo-push-to-talk-lora/README.md

 Handles audio capture and playback using the NRF52840's I2S interface, with Codec2 encoding/decoding.

 ### `settings.cpp`
 Manages user settings, including mode switching and configuration adjustments.
+Refactored to store settings in a `DeviceSettings` struct.

 ### `app_modes.cpp`
 Implements the core logic for the different operational modes (PTT, TXT, TST, RAW).
+Refactored to use an array of strings for mode management.
 This includes handling button events for mode switching, managing audio transmission in PTT mode, sending test messages, and processing received LoRa packets.
 The functions also update the display to reflect the current mode and channel.

 ## License